ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/studio/database/Indexes/indexes-list-view.markdown

    **Delete** - Click to delete the index.

 3. **State** - _Disable_ index or set as _Paused_.
 See states explanation above (under the figure-1).
-   **Priority** - Set the indexing-process thread priority with regards to the requests-threads priority.
-See [Indexing Priority](../../../server/administration/index-administration#priority)
+   **Priority** - Set the indexing-process thread priority as RavenDB prioritizes requests-processing over [Indexing](../../../server/administration/index-administration#priority) by default.
-   **Mode** - Set modifications behaviour:
+   **Mode** - Set modifications behavior:
    Unlocked - Changes to the index definitions will be applied.
 See [Side by Side Indexing](../../../studio/database/indexes/indexes-list-view#indexes-list-view---side-by-side-indexing)
    Locked - Index definitions changes will not be applied !
 No Error will be raised.
    Locked(Error) - Index definitions changes will not be applied !
 An error is raised upon trying to modify.